CESNET/metacentrum-user-docs/docs/related/jupyter/index.md

 !!! warning
     There is a one hour (3600s) waiting threshold, after which jupyterhub deletes pbs job from the queue if it is still waiting for resources and the user has to start a new jupyter notebook again.
 The reasoning behind this is that most users are not willing to wait for more than a few tens of minutes to start their interactive session and the PBS job with the running jupyter notebook server would consume resources in the background.
 This 1h limit can be changed in the future, but if your job is waiting in a queue for more than an hour, it will get deleted and you need to start a new jupyter notebook.

-Once the notebook server establishes connection with the hub, the screen switches into your Jupyter notebook server running in the NOTEBOOK_DIR as a root location, which is predefined to /storage/brno2/home/$USER.
-You can redefine it by using the .jupyter_bashrc environment file.
+Once the notebook server establishes connection with the hub, the screen switches into your Jupyter notebook server running in the `NOTEBOOK_DIR` as a root location, which is predefined to `/storage/brno2/home/$USER`.
+You can redefine it by using the `.jupyter_bashrc` environment file.

 ![pic](jupyterhub-home-ntb.png)

-To start programming, open your Jupyter notebook source file (notebooks/mandelbrot.ipynb in this example) or create a new one by clicking on New and choosing a kernel.
+To start programming, open your Jupyter notebook source file (`notebooks/mandelbrot.ipynb` in this example) or create a new one by clicking on *New* and choosing a kernel.
 Right now the default notebook server has Python 3 and C++ kernels with CUDA support.

 It is also possible for the users to add additional kernels or bring their own notebook servers in the form of a docker image and admins will add the option for the users to choose their own notebook servers.
 In the near future users will be able to use their own notebook servers automatically.

 ![pic](jupyterhub-mandelbrot.png)

-If you wish to stop or restart current notebook server, go to Home (or Control Panel if you already run an active notebook server), click on Stop My Server and Start My Server.
+If you wish to stop or restart current notebook server, go to *Home* (or *Control Panel* if you already run an active notebook server), click on *Stop My Server* and *Start My Server*.

 !!! note
     It is possible to spawn multiple Jupyter notebook servers per user.
-Click on Home (or Control Panel if you are in an active notebook server) and create a new named server.
+Click on *Home* (or *Control Panel* if you are in an active notebook server) and create a new named server.
 The first notebook server can have no name and it is considered a feature by the Jupyterhub developers.

 ![pic](jupyterhub-named-servers.png)